Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 * Download the installScript.sh file
 * copy the file to your Ubuntu Server in your root directory (Command: cd /)
 * execute the file with the Command: sudo bash installScript.sh
-* after the Server Reboot execute "cd /Xnat-Ubuntu" and "docker-compose up -d"
-* after several minutes look at localhost
+* after the installation and several minutes to take the side up look at localhost

 ## Necessary Configurations
 * first change your admin password (default credentials -> Name: admin, PW: admin)